benwhalley/just-enough-r/docs/linear-models-simple.md

 *The right hand side of the formula lists our predictors*.
 In the example above we used the `+` symbol to separate the predictors `wt` and `disp`.
 This told R to simply add each predictor to the model.
 However, many times we want to specify relationships *between* our predictors, as well as between predictors and outcomes.

-For example, we might want to run an Anova with 2 categorical predictors, each with 2 levels --- that is, a 2x2 between-subjects design.
+For example, we might have an experiment with 2 categorical predictors, each with 2 levels --- that is, a 2x2 between-subjects design.

 Below, we define and run a linear model with both `vs` and `am` as predictors, along with the interaction of `vs:am`.
 We save this model as `m.2`, and use the `summary` command to print the coefficients.